 The CERI (UMR 7050) analyses foreign societies, international relations, and political, social, and economic phenomena across the world from a comparative and historical perspective.

 CEVIPOF (UMR 7048) research focuses on two main areas.
 The first includes political attitudes, behaviour and parties; the second involves political thought and the history of ideas.

 The Centre for History (EA 113) research has evolved over time to focus on five major topics: arts, knowledge and culture; wars, conflicts and violence; states, institutions and societies; the political and cultural history of contemporary France; from local to global: international history and its levels.

-The CSO (UMR 7116) works at the intersection of the sociology of organizations, sociology of public policy, and economic sociology.
+The CSO (UMR 7116) works on the intersection of the sociology of organisations, sociology of public policy, and economic sociology.
 Its five major research programmes address fundamental issues such as higher education and research, healthcare, sustainable development, the evolution of firms, and the transformation of the state.

-The Law School’s (EA 4461) research focuses on globalization, legal cultures and the economics of law.
-In addition, a number of works address the theory and history of law, public and private international law and intellectual property.
+The Law School’s (EA 4461) research focuses on globalisation, legal cultures and the economics of law.
+In addition, a number of works address the theory and history of law, public and private international law, and intellectual property.

 The médialab (EA 7033) is a digital laboratory devoted to the study and exploitation of data generated by new information technologies, as well as the study of their means of production and circulation.

 The OFCE is an independent body that produces forecasts, and researches and evaluates public policy.
 It covers most areas of economic analysis, from macroeconomics, growth, social protection systems, taxation and employment policy, to sustainable development, competition, innovation, and regulation.

 Cooperation for excellence